golnazg/magenta/magenta/models/arbitrary_image_stylization/README.md

       --train_dir="$logdir"/train_dir \
 ```

-To run an evalution job while training model on cpu or another gpu:
+To run an evalution job while training model on the CPU or another GPU:

 ```bash
 $ arbitrary_image_stylization_evaluate \